 What is the Good Samaritan Act?

 Put otherwise, the Texas Good Samaritan Act bars an auto accident victim from filing a lawsuit for damages resulting from another person’s honest intentions of offering emergency care.
-Lawmakers passed the Act to encourage people to come to the rescue of others who are in dire need of emergency assistance.
+Lawmakers passed the Good Samaritan Law to encourage people to come to the rescue of others who are in dire need of emergency assistance.

 Before that, many people were hesitant to offer help because they were afraid of getting sued by the victim should anything go wrong.
 Suppose a Good Samaritan lifted the victim from their damaged car and twisted a spine during the process.
 In that case, the injured party could sue the sincere helper for liability for damages if the twist resulted in a permanent disability.
 But that is no longer actionable, thanks to the Texas Good Samaritan Law.
 However, as we hinted earlier, the law has some limitations, boundaries, and exceptions.